-You have now spoken to the foundation repair expert and he has informed you, after his inspection, that you need to have your foundation stabilized.
-This is much better news than needing to replace the entire foundation, but what exactly is a foundation stabilization?
-A foundation stabilization is basically propping your home with something other than your existing foundation.
-We will be discussing several choices in this article.
+You have spoken to the foundation repair expert, and he/she has informed you after their inspection that you need to have your foundation stabilized.
+This is much better news than needing to replace the entire foundation, but what exactly is foundation stabilization?
+Basically, foundation stabilization involves using specific elements and repair methods in order to provide additional support to the foundation and/or lift the home back to a level position.
+We will be discussing several options in this article.

-This is the foundation repair that most structural engineers will recommend for your home.
-This is a solid and proven method of stabilizing a foundation that has started to shift or sink into the unstable ground.
-This method uses large galvanized or epoxy coated steel pipes that are connected together.
-The structural engineer will use a hydraulic ram to drive the steel piers deep into the stable, load bearing soil beneath your home.
-This foundation repair will raise and support your home to prevent further settlement.
+This is a foundation repair method that most structural engineers will recommend for stabilizing a foundation that has started to shift or sink into unstable ground.
+This method uses large galvanized or epoxy-coated steel push piers that are connected together and attached to hydraulic jacks.
+A hydraulic ram will then be used to drive the piers deep into the ground until they reach stable, load-bearing soil.
+This foundation repair method can be used to raise the home back to its original height and support it to prevent further settlement.

-Concrete piers are made by pouring concrete into holes that have been drilled under the existing foundation for the home.
-This alternative to the other foundation repair techniques is messier and more labor intensive.
-The process take approximately three weeks to do a proper installation.
-The concrete takes time to harden properly and nothing can interfere with this hardening process.
-The house is lowered onto the concrete piers after they have had time to harden.
-This method makes it very difficult to know when these piers have reached the load bearing ground under the foundation.
+Poured concrete piers are made by pouring concrete into holes that have been drilled under the existing foundation.
+Compared to the aforementioned pier alternatives, this foundation repair method is messier and more labor-intensive.
+The process takes approximately three weeks to complete the pier installation.
+The concrete takes time to harden properly and nothing should interfere with this hardening process.
+The house will be lowered onto the concrete piers once they’re fully dry.
+This method makes it very difficult to know when the piers have reached the load-bearing ground under the foundation.